jjprintf/OpenDB/README.md

  * @return Promise<this>
  */

-await OpenDB.Push<string>("This content can be object, string, number and array", "Pointer Reference", 1, "Container ID");
+await OpenDB.Add<string>("This content can be object, string, number and array", "Pointer Reference", 1, "Container ID");
 ```
 ---
 > `AddContainer`